 Antibiotics usually cure an otitis media infection.
 But if they do not, surgery may be needed.
 The purpose of surgery is to correct any hearing loss and help prevent future ear infections.

 How the Ear Works

 The ear has 3 parts:

-• The outer ear, which collects sound waves

-Ear infections are common in infants and children, but they also happen in adults.
+- The outer ear, which collects sound waves - see the cound energy and transmits th infants and children, but they also happen in adults.